 Suriya Namwong

 b.
-1978, currently resides and works in Bangkok, Thailand
+1978, resides and works in Bangkok, Thailand

 Project artist